C

 How do I know if AI-generated code is safe to use in my game?

 Always review AI-generated code before using it, especially for security-critical features like data storage, purchases, or anti-cheat systems.
 Test thoroughly in a private server, check for performance issues, and validate that the code follows Roblox best practices.
 The DevForum community can help review code if you're unsure about a specific implementation.
-The built-in Assistant's autonomous testing capabilities can also help validate AI-generated code automatically.
+The built-in Assistant's autonomous testing capabilities and the new playtest subagent can also help validate AI-generated code automatically through actual gameplay testing.

 Does using external LLMs violate Roblox's terms of service?